Accreditation

 Institute for Credentialing Excellence

-Complaints against NCCA Accredited Programs
+Complaints Against NCCA Accredited Programs

-Complaints must be in writing and provide details, with appropriate supporting documentation if possible, of how a particular standard, policy or procedure is being or was violated by an accredited certification program.
+Complaints must be in writing and provide details, with appropriate supporting documentation, if possible, of how a particular standard, policy or procedure is being or was violated by an accredited certification program.
 The complainant's name and the content of the complaint shall remain confidential, unless legal requirements mandate disclosure or the complainant otherwise authorizes disclosure.

 You may also mail the complaints form and supporting documentation to:

-Director of Accreditation Services, I.C.E.
+Manager of Accreditation Services,

 2001 K St NW #300